 Distracted driving is dangerous and should be avoided at all costs.
-The statistics we are about to show are made of people like you who failed to focus on driving and the road ahead for one reason or another.
+These distracted driving statistics we are about to show are made of people like you who failed to focus on driving and the road ahead for one reason or another.
 We hope that you avoid all forms of distractions so that you do not become part of the statistics for study in the future.

 Again, remember you don’t have to be a distracted driver to reap the bitter fruits of distracted driving; the distracted driver close to your car can get you in trouble, so watch out.